 Among one of the many effects the covid-19 pandemic has had on our lives, the impact on education delivery is one of considerable concern.
 In the presence of continued uncertainty around the return to normalcy, it is worth exploring and debating how long schools can remain shut, the viability of digital delivery, and what alternate models can be deployed to ensure that the underprivileged do not lose out on learning in the long run.

-Dr. Faisal Bari, Senior Research Fellow, IDEAS, will moderate the discussion.
+The discussion was moderated by Dr. Faisal Bari, Senior Research Fellow, IDEAS.